All About the FAFSA

 How does the FAFSA work?

 Type FAFSA.gov into your favorite search engine.
 You will be directed to the federal government’s official website.
-(FAFSA’s mobile app, myStudentAid, is also available if you prefer to work on your phone.)
+(The website also works on all mobile devices if you prefer to work on your phone.)
 These online tools will walk you through a series of questions about your family members and your family’s finances.
 The FAFSA uses this information to calculate how much you and your family can contribute toward your college costs.
 This number is called the “Expected Family Contribution,” or EFC.
 Colleges use your EFC to determine how much financial aid you are eligible for.

 Is every student eligible for federal financial aid?